Twisol/mud-proxy-protocol/proxy-auth.md

 * If there's something wrong, SERVER sends a message back.
 Otherwise, proceed as normal.

-## Telnet Options and General Details
+## Telnet Options and General Information

 The actual telnet option will be `\xCA` which is decimal `202`.
 It will use a command/value syntax with JSON payloads (mostly) similar to GMCP.